fuzziqersoftware/newserv/README.md

 * Debugging commands
     * `$debug` (game server only): Enable or disable debug.
 You need the DEBUG flag in your user account to use this command.
 Enabling debug does several things:
-        * You'll see in-game messages from the server when you take certain actions, like killing an enemy in BB.
+        * You'll see in-game messages from the server when you take some actions, like killing enemies, opening boxes, or flipping switches.
         * You'll see the rare seed value and floor variations when you join a game.
         * You'll be placed into the last available slot in lobbies and games instead of the first, unless you're joining a BB solo-mode game.
-        * You'll be able to join games with any PSO version, not only those for which crossplay is normally enabled.
+        * You'll be able to join games with any PSO version, not only those for which cross-version play is normally enabled.
 See the "Cross-version play" section above for details on this.
         * The rest of the commands in this section are enabled on the game server.
 (They are always enabled on the proxy server.)
-    * `$readmem <address>` (game server only): Reads 4 bytes from the given address and shows you the values.
+    * `$readmem <address>` (game server only): Read 4 bytes from the given address and show you the values.
-    * `$writemem <address> <data>` (game server only): Writes data to the given address.
+    * `$writemem <address> <data>` (game server only): Write data to the given address.
 Data is not required to be any specific size.
     * `$quest <number>` (game server only): Load a quest by quest number.
 Can be used to load battle or challenge quests with only one player present.
 Debug is not required to be enabled if the specified quest has the AllowStartFromChatCommand field set in its metadata file.
     * `$qcall <function-id>`: Call a quest function on your client.
     * `$qcheck <flag-num>` (game server only): Show the value of a quest flag.
 This command can be used without debug mode enabled.
 If you're in a game, show the value of the flag in that game; if you're in the lobby, show the saved value of that quest flag for your character (BB only).